“Pause, and consider.” (a quote from the previous B5…)

 I come in peace, I am your friend.

+1.)
+Share your thoughts on how we Human Beings might start to build a more fully inclusive society for all of us, and how Babylon 5 could help that process.

 2.)
-Share your thoughts on how we Human Beings might start to build a more fully inclusive society for all of us, and how this episode of Babylon 5 could help that process.

-3.)
-Write a story, post or tweet that uses these thoughts.
+Write a book, story, post or tweet that uses these thoughts.

 3.)
 Back to The Beginning of this Letter from Minbar…

 B5, Hakan:Muhafiz/The Protector, Sihirli Annem, Lupin, or La Casa De Papel/Money Heist Reviews,

 Holistic College Algebra & GED/HiSET Night School Lesson Plans,